huksley/camunda-spring-boot-example/README.md

 ## Security

-By default, **password** are generated for user demo when you run it first time.
+By default, when running in Docker **password** are generated for user demo when you run it first time.
 It is shown on the first line printed by container when it starts:

 ```